 It is essential that students interested in pursuing the major concentration in Discrete Mathematics discuss their plan of study with an advisor as there are many possibilities for the program.

-The nature and timing of the written and oral examinations depend on your degree objective and whether you've concentrated on pure or applied mathematics.
+The nature and timing of the written and comprehensive examinations depend on your degree objective and whether you've concentrated on pure or applied mathematics.

-The guidelines for the M.S.
-ORAL EXAMINATION only require that the student has knowledge of the material; it does not require that the student has taken the corresponding courses.
-Thus a student who has entered the program with a strong background may not need to take the courses listed above.
-Students taking this exam are encouraged to get a Study Guide from the Director of the Mathematics Graduate Program.
-The study guide includes sample M.S. oral exam questions.
+The guidelines for the M.S. written examination only require that the student has knowledge of the material; it does not require that the student has taken the corresponding courses.
+Thus, a student who has entered the program with a strong background may not need to take the courses listed above.

-Doctoral candidates are required to pass three qualifying exams (two written and one oral).
+Doctoral candidates are required to pass two qualifying exams and a comprehensive exam.